 - Minimizing creation of new risks to public safety from development pressure.

 Auburn provides advice on types of protection measures that homeowners and businesses can take to help protect themselves and their properties from flooding.
-For more information about flood protection assistance, contact Jenna Leonard, Environmental Planner, at 253-804-5092.Floodsmart website below to learn about these and other causes of flooding.
+For more information about flood protection assistance, contact Jenna Leonard, Environmental Services Manager, at 253-804-5092.Floodsmart website below to learn about these and other causes of flooding.

 Levees and dams are two mechanical barriers that are used to protect properties from flooding.
 Find out how levees work and run different flood risk scenarios by clicking on the links to below.